jbredeme/Simple-Test-Generator/README.md

 # Simple-Test-Generator
 This test generator performs all actions by calling "takeAction".
-It implements a random test generator, but it only runs tests of "infinite" length, it never resets.
+This implementation of a random test generator generates semi-exhaustive tests while taking code coverage into account.
 This tester, given 60 seconds of testing time, will consistently produce a failed test for the following TSTL:
 ```python
 pool: <int> 2